-Comment:- The Service has missed target for revisions processing as a result of balancing workloads.
-Resources have been focussed on reducing the outstanding volume which has decreased significantly since the start of the financial year.
-The data above still shows a trending improving position.
+Comment:- The Service has missed target resources have been focussed on reducing the outstanding volume which has decreased significantly since the start of the financial year.
+Remaining outstanding older revisions were able to be cleared in September and this has resulted in a final spike in the average processing times.
+The October position is much improved and well within target and a very low outstanding volume now exists.